LaurenceJJones/workshop-katacoda/crowdsec-breach-recovery/elk/step1.md

 ## Scenario

-You are a newly employed SOC analyst at Blueteam INC. You have been tasked with investigating a breach at Marys Farm.
-You will be using the ELK stack to analyze the logs.
-Your manager has asked you to investigate the breach and determine the initial compromised location.
-So you must generate a report that includes the following:
+You are a newly employed SOC analyst at Blueteam INC. You have been tasked with investigating a breach at Mary's Farm.
+You will use the ELK stack to analyze logs.
+Your manager has asked you to investigate the breach and determine the initial point of compromise.
+Your report must include:

 - The initial compromised location
     - Include metadata about the attack